akraino-edge-stack/iec/docs/release/installation/index.rst

 ..
-This work is licensed under a Creative Commons Attribution 4.0 International License.
+This work is under Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0
 .. (c) Akraino Project, Inc. and its contributors